psychopy/workshops/3hrs/source/11basicBuilder.rst

 The Flow (usually) doesn't know how long things will last or what happens within them.
 It simply runs a *Routine* until that *Routine* has finished and then moves onto the next until the experiment finishes.

-In the case of the Stroop task we have 3 Routines that run in turn and the 'trial' Routine is repeated an number of times in a loop.
+In the case of the Stroop task we have 3 Routines that run in turn and the 'trial' Routine is repeated a number of times in a loop.

 Routines
 ~~~~~~~~~~~~~~~~~~

 These define how *Components* interact in time.
-They allow one or more stimuli to be displayed and repsonses to be collected at defined times relative to the start of the Routine.
+They allow one or more stimuli to be displayed and responses to be collected at defined times relative to the start of the Routine.

-A typical Routine would be a trial (present one or more stimuli and get a response) but it might be something else like the presentation of instructions.
+A typical Routine would be a trial (present one or more stimuli and get a response) but it might be something else, like the presentation of instructions.

 Also, a trial could be comprised of multiple Routines.